Luncher/openapi-generator/README.md

 openapi([swagger](http://swagger.io/)) spec generator

-usually there ara has to way for genrate openapi spec `top-down approach` and ` bottom-up approach`, reference [Getting Started](http://swagger.io/getting-started/) the top-down approach so inconvenient. for an exists project I adapt the ` bottom-up approach`
+There are usually two ways to generate openapi spec `top-down approach`and` bottom-up approach`, ref [Getting Started](http://swagger.io/getting-started/) the `top-down` is too cumbersome
+.
+For an existing project I use the `bottom-up` approach.

 ## mainly through the following steps